Harnessing the Twitter API for Sentiment Strategies

 Finally, we should rate limit the requests we do to the API.
 The API Ready function will make the program sleep until new requests are available.

-That was a brief explanation of how we handled twitter’s API limitations using Tweetinvi.
-The downloader is built, now the fun part begins: What accounts shall we scan?
+That briefly explained how we handled Twitter's API limitations using Tweetinvi.
+The downloader is built; now the fun part begins: What accounts shall we scan?
 What can we do with the downloaded data?
-It would be fun to see an algorithm that uses twitter sentiment data to make investing decisions!
+It would be fun to see an algorithm that uses Twitter sentiment data to make investing decisions!